idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 You’ll probably need a way to install Microsoft/Windows fonts on your Linux distribution to be able to work with the same fonts as other Microsoft Office users.
 These are mostly proprietary.
 You can install these fonts on your GNU/Linux distribution via a package typically called ttf-mscorefonts-installer/msttcorefonts and signing an EULA.
 It's the result of the now discontinued project [Core fonts for the web](https://en.wikipedia.org/wiki/Core_fonts_for_the_Web) and [available here](http://corefonts.sourceforge.net/); however, since newer versions of Microsoft Core Fonts are unavailable for redistribution/commercial use since the project was discontinued and ttf-mscorefonts-installer packages incredibly old versions of these fonts (2012), this might render incompatibility.
 Emphasis on might.
 Thus it might be a good idea to save the original Microsoft Fonts for personal use.

 Copying the fonts folder from a Windows machine and placing it in the hidden .local/share/fonts folder of your home folder (or creating it, if it does not exist) is a distribution-independent solution.
-On legacy systems, it is possible to do the same with the ~/.fonts folder instead. <!-- The .fonts folder has been deprecated in favor of XDG-compliant .local/share/fonts. -->
+On legacy systems, it is possible to do the same with the ~/.fonts folder or .local/share/fonts instead.

 If fonts don’t look good, you might need to learn how to improve anti-aliasing.